Las Vegas Kidnapping Caught On Doorbell Camera, Darnell Rodgers Arrested, Victim Has Been Found Safe

 It was the second time in a few days that a victim of an alleged violent crime had been captured on a doorbell camera asking for help.

-As ABC News reported at the time, on Sunday morning a man visiting Phoenix was allegedly kidnapped, carjacked and shot.
+As ABC News reported, on Sunday morning a man visiting Phoenix, Arizona, was allegedly kidnapped, carjacked, and shot.
 The injured man was able to make his way to a home, where he was captured on video banging on the door and begging for help.
 Three suspects were later arrested.